i2bc/SURFMAP/README.md

 SURFMAP allows to compute different protein surface features and to map them on a 2-D plan through a sinusoidal projection.
 Thus two mandatory arguments must be given as inputs by the user: `-pdb` and `-tomap`:

 - the `-pdb` argument must be followed by the protein structure in PDB format the user wants to analyse
 - the `-tomap` argument must be given a keyword representing the protein surface feature the user wants to map.
-The user can also use the option `all` to map the Kyte-Doolittle hydrophobicity, the Wimley-White hydrophobicity, the stickiness and the circular variance per residue.
+The user can also use the option `all` to map the Kyte-Doolittle hydrophobicity, the Wimley-White hydrophobicity, the stickiness and the circular variance per residue at the same time.
 The available keywords are listed below (see SURFMAP_manual.pdf or the original article for a description):
   - wimley_white
   - kyte_doolittle
   - stickiness